girwandhakal/Retirement/README.md

 # Retirement Planner

-A no-login, browser-local retirement planning tool.
-Full product direction is documented in `.agent/project-plan.md`.
+A no-login retirement planning tool

 ## What it does today